 Speed restriction

 Winter tires have a speed restriction based on their speed rating ⇒ Tire labeling and tire classifications.
+The maximum speed of the winter tire may be lower than the maximum speed of the vehicle.
+This restriction must always be observed, even when the road appears clear.

 A speed warning can be set in the Vehicle settings menu in the Infotainment System under the Tires menu.
+This reminder can help prevent accidental overspeeding when winter tires with a lower speed rating are installed.

 On V winter tires, the speed restriction and required tire pressure depend on the engine.
 Always ask an authorized Volkswagen dealer or authorized Volkswagen Service Facility about the permitted speed and required tire pressure.